Brand Names: Apresoline

 Hydralazine is a vasodilator that works by relaxing the muscles in your blood vessels to help them dilate (widen).
 This lowers blood pressure and allows blood to flow more easily through your veins and arteries.

-Hydralazine may also be used for other purposes not listed in this medication guide.
+Hydralazine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of hydralazine (Apresoline)?